 - If your packet of Matcha starts to lose its vibrant colour and fresh green tea smell, then no point of drinking it.
 Cook with it, or make something funky with it, like matcha face mask!

-- Storing Matcha in fridge can slow down this process, but will not stop it.
+- Storing Matcha in the fridge can slow down this aging process, but will not stop it.

-- Some very bright Matcha powder from Asian stores actually have sugar, baking soda and colouring in it.
+- Some very bright Matcha powder from Asian stores actually has sugar, baking soda and colouring in it.
 Check ingredients if you are after genuine matcha powder.